NFYK13004U Quantum Field Theory 1

 • Use the above to calculate simple observables beyond the leading order of perturbation theory

-At the end of the course, you are expected to be able to – within the context of Quantum Field Theory – provide and use meaningful feedback, discuss central theories and concepts with peers, and perform mathematically correct calculations.
-You should be able to do this alone and with others, using your own curiosity, knowledge, skills and strategies; e.g. in an M.Sc. project.
+At the end of the course, the student is expected to be able to – within the context of Quantum Field Theory – provide and use meaningful feedback, discuss central theories and concepts with peers, and perform mathematically correct calculations.
+You should be able to do this alone and with others, using your own curiosity, knowledge, skills and strategies; e.g. in an MSc project.

 Academic qualifications equivalent to a BSc degree is recommended.